xbeat/Machine-Learning/README.md

 Introduction to RAG Pipeline Enhancement

 Retrieval-Augmented Generation (RAG) pipelines are crucial in modern natural language processing.
 This presentation explores three advanced techniques to improve query handling in RAG systems: Sub-Question Decomposition, Hypothetical Document Embedding (HyDE), and Step-Back Prompting.
 These methods aim to enhance the accuracy and relevance of responses in information retrieval and generation tasks.

+## Understanding the Silhouette Score in Clustering

+Understanding the Silhouette Score in Clustering

+The silhouette score is a metric used to evaluate the quality of clustering results.
+It measures how similar an object is to its own cluster compared to other clusters, providing insights into the separation and cohesion of clusters.

 ## Smooth Manifolds and Observables in Python